baconjs/bacon.jquery/README.md

 ```

 ## BJQ API

+The BJQ API consists of methods for creating a `Model` representing the
+state of a DOM element or a group of DOM elements.

 `bjq.textFieldValue(field [, initValue])` creates a `Model` for an
 `<input type="text">` element, given as a JQuery object.
 You can optionally supply an initial value.